canonical/checkbox/checkbox-ng/docs/units/template.rst

 ``template-resource``:
-    Name of the resource job (if it is a compatible resource identifier) to use to parameterize the template.
+    Name of the resource job (if it is a compatible resource identifier) to use to parametrize the template.
 This must either be a name of a resource job available in the namespace the template unit belongs to *or* a valid resource identifier matching the definition in the ``template-imports`` field.